jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 There is another way around the reference update problem - get the object to mark itself as dirty every time it updates a reference.
 This is just the setting of one bit, which is a tiny cost, but is magnified because updating references is so fundamental.
 I don't know which way will be more efficient, this system or the stop the world and check system.
 Printezis and Deflets say this system is more efficient generally.
 I imagine it will depend on the programs characteristics regarding garbage generation and reference mutation rates.
 For this I start thinking about use a heuristic algorithm to decide which gc strategy to use, but anyway it is hard to make work because it will be hard to change the way reference updates take place in software that has not been designed that way.
 I would favour the former solution as less intrusive.

 So the major problem with this system is that it does not completely solve the gc problem, it is still possible to create a retain cycle if nothing is autoreleased.
-Solutions - autorelease anything in the retain cycle, or, be less conservative about what can be collected now we are talking about overriding alloc, General/NSAllocateObject, like malloc is overridden like in BDW.
+Solutions - autorelease anything in the retain cycle, or, be less conservative about what can be collected now we are talking about overriding alloc, NSAllocateObject, like malloc is overridden like in BDW.
 These would be overridden such that whenever any object is allocated it is added to S. Not too hard to do that.
 That would catch almost everything.
 Or have I missed something?

-General/MikeAmy
+MikeAmy

 *